danishprakash/danishpraka.sh/pages/posts/build-oci-image-from-scratch.md

 $ mv manifest.json $(sha256sum manifest.json | awk '{print $1}')
 ```

-Note: the filenames for both config.json and manifest.json would've been the sha256 digests from the first variant of the image we built, I'm choosing to revert them to config.json and manifest.json for presentation purposes.
+Note: the filenames for both config.json and manifest.json should've been the sha256 digests from the first variant of the image we built, I'm choosing to revert them to config.json and manifest.json for presentation purposes.

 Since we changed our manifest, we need to update index.json with the new digest and filesize: